dabeng/interview/README.md

 # open source

 - Do you have some long-term maintenance repos on github or any repos you interested in ?
-You can share core principles, killer features, accumulated experience about how to promote repo and so on.
+You can share core principles, killer features, or accumulated experience on how to maintain and promote repos.
+- Do you like to share your frontend skills or solutions on stackoverflow.
+Could you share your persnoal experience on how to answer the questions efficently on stackoverflow?

 # HTML